Skip to Main Content

 1788

-John Filson and partners buy land on the north side of the Ohio River, founding what will become Cincinnati as Losantiville—meaning “town opposite the mouth” (of the Licking River).
+John Filson and partners bought land on the north side of the Ohio River, founding what would become Cincinnati as Losantiville, meaning “town opposite the mouth” (of the Licking River).

 1791